Enriching organizational success

 Art of the Future's approach to life-sustaining organizations integrates the organization's purpose with it's places and policies to support rather than inhibit the efficiency, effectiveness and innovation of its employees.

-of initiating and responding to change in ways that make transitions
+initiating and responding to change in ways that make

-implemented at any time.
-It is most important when effective
+time.
+It is most important when effective action

-action is required to successful steer through the
+is required to successful steer through the rapids of

-rapids of business growth and change.
-Here are a few examples of
+business growth and change.
+Here are a few

 – The business has grown rapidly and it time to introduce professional management.
 You want to do this without a major disruption to the vitality, pride and sense of accomplishment that has characterized the staff's attitude up to this point.